 Step 4: Give 5 Quick Chest Thrusts

-Repeat giving 5 firm back blows and 5 quick chest thrusts until:
+Repeat and alternate by giving 5 back blows and 5 chest thrusts until:

 If the infant becomes unresponsive, perform CPR: